Coronavirus latest: Spain eases restrictions in big cities | DW | 25.05.2020

 The plan requires cabinet approval, which should come later this week.
 If approved, it will bring total spending up to more than 200 trillion yen.

-11:13 South Korea is sending 370,000 face mask to tens of thousands of South Korea-born adoptees living in the West in order to help them though the coronavirus crisis.
+11:13 South Korea is sending 370,000 face mask to tens of thousands of South Korea-born adoptees living in the West in order to help them through the coronavirus crisis.

 The Foreign Ministry’s diplomatic missions will work with dozens of international adoptee groups to distribute masks in 14 countries, the ministry said, the US, the UK, Canada, Australia, Germany, France, and Italy among them.